pact-foundation/pact-workshop-python/consumer/README.md

 This is an example of a Python consumer using Pact to create a consumer driven contract, and sharing it via [PactFlow](https://pactflow.io).

-It is using a public tenant on PactFlow, which you can access [here](https://test.pactflow.io) using the credentials `dXfltyFMgNOFZAxr8io9wJ37iUpY42M`/`O5AIZWxelWbLvqMd8PkAVycBJh2Psyg1`.
+It is using a public tenant on PactFlow, which you can access [here](https://test.pactflow.io).
+Login using this [special link](https://test.pactflow.io/login?code=98f7810e-c7dc-493b-9c3d-7849952f1d9a&utm_medium=web&utm_source=pact-workshop-python-consumer).
 The latest version of the Example Consumer/Example Provider pact is published [here](https://test.pactflow.io/pacts/provider/pactflow-example-provider-python/consumer/pactflow-example-consumer-python/latest).

 The project uses a Makefile to simulate a very simple build pipeline with two stages - test and deploy.